scribe-org/Scribe-Data/README.md

 # Apple [`⇧`](#contents) <a id="apple"></a>

 Apple's official device mockups can be found on their [Design Resources](https://developer.apple.com/design/resources/) page.
-CCO Mockups' current mockups include:
+CC0 Mockups' current mockups include:

 ## iPhone [`⇧`](#contents) <a id="iphone"></a>